 Detailed displacement vectors are being developed by a variety of methods at this time.
-As one example, Figure 10 shows the use of relatively high-accuracy (few cm) GPS to document the 3D displacement vector for a locality with a broad zone of distributed faulting where a dirt road crosses the rupture (a transtensional stepover zone about two kilometers southeast of the relocated epicenter).
+As one example, Figure 12 shows the use of relatively high-accuracy (few cm) GPS to document the 3D displacement vector for a locality with a broad zone of distributed faulting where a dirt road crosses the rupture (a transtensional stepover zone about two kilometers southeast of the relocated epicenter).
 At this site, also shown in Fig. 5, the escarpment that formed along the fault expresses the greatest amount of vertical separation along the entire mainshock rupture.
-Because the fault zone is relatively wide at this site, it presents a special challenge for accurately observing the fault displacement.
+Because the fault zone is relatively wide at this site, and may have a pre-existing scarp and gully along where the new scarp formed in 2019, it presents a special challenge for accurately observing the fault displacement.
 As shown in Fig. 10, the GPS was therefore used to quantitatively address the total offset at this site, and its lateral and vertical components.